Frequently Asked Questions

-A. Since our puppies come directly off the streets, we almost never know anything about the mother or father.
+A. Since the majority of our animals are rescued, we almost never know anything about the mother or father.
 And even with that information, there can be dominant or recessive genetic traits that produce a puppy that is nothing like the parents.
-The size a puppy will grow into is at best a guess that at times we get wrong.
-If you require a specific size dog or are unwilling to give a home to a large dog, a mixed breed puppy is not a good choice.
-A dog approaching one year old is fully grown in terms of height.

 Q. What can you tell me about the background of a specific animal?

-A. Our animals generally come from the streets with no history on health, parentage, or previous owners.
+A. The Majority of our animals are rescued with no history on health, parentage, or previous owners.
 There is little or no information forwarded to us about the pet.
 Occasionally we will know something and are happy to share what we know, but that happens very rarely.

 Q. Is this pet good with kids?

-A. Our pets come from the streets so their interaction with children is unknown and we do not have test children to try out with them.
+A. The majority of the time our animals are rescues, so their interaction with children is unknown and we do not have test children to try out with them.
 We attempt to flag any pets that we would not recommend with children, and we’ll do our best to help you select the best pet for your household.
 However, the final decision and responsibility about what pet to adopt lies with parents.
 It is also important to ask yourself how your kids would be with a pet.
 It is unreasonable to expect that even the most docile dog or cat who is startled by a child screaming, grabbing, hitting, or abusing the animal would not react.
 Training is always helpful, not only for the dog but for the entire family to know how to manage a new dog.
 For more information on dogs and kids, go to our Tips for Introducing a New Pet to the Home page.

 Q. Is this dog housebroken?